 Sun protection can significantly decrease a person’s risk of developing skin cancer.
 Sun protection practices include staying out of the sun when the rays are strongest, applying a broad-spectrum (UVA and UVB protection) sunscreen with a Sun Protection Factor (SPF) of 30 or higher year-round to all exposed skin, and wearing protective clothing, such as a wide-brimmed hat and sunglasses when outdoors.

-Since skin cancer is so prevalent today, dermatologists and plastic surgeons also recommend that everyone learns how to recognize the signs of skin cancer, use this knowledge to perform regular examinations of their skin, and see a skin expert annually (more frequently if at high risk) for an examination.
+Since skin cancer is so prevalent today, dermatologists and plastic surgeons also recommend that everyone learns how to recognise the signs of skin cancer, use this knowledge to perform regular examinations of their skin, and see a skin expert annually (more frequently if at high risk) for an examination.
 Skin cancer is highly curable with early detection and proper treatment.